 The district permits teachers and other approved employees to use electronic communications with students within the scope of professional responsibilities, as described by district guidelines.
+MPISD uses Parent Square as a form of communication.
 For example, a teacher may create a social networking page for his or her class to relay information regarding class work, homework, and tests.
 A parent is welcome to access such a page.